Cyber-Dani/PulseNet/README.md

 `traffic-watch.ps1` polls active TCP connections, resolves hostnames and GeoIP/org info for remote IPs, and writes them to `data/traffic-data.json` on the same interval.

-`TrayMonitor.ps1` runs both collectors silently in the background, starts a local web server on `http://localhost:8765`, and manages the tray icon.
+`TrayMonitor.ps1` runs both collectors silently in the background and starts a local web server on `http://localhost:8765`.
+Before each (re)start it archives the previous session's data to `sessions/` and exposes it over that same server for the History and Insights tabs.

 The dashboard (`dashboard.html`) reads `data/wifi-data.json` every 2 seconds and updates the charts and cards live.
 The traffic dashboard (`traffic.html`) does the same with `data/traffic-data.json`.
+The History (`history.html`) and Insights (`insights.html`) tabs read from `sessions/` via the server instead, since that data isn't part of the live poll loop.